-Primary research applicants will continue to complete an outline application form; if the outline is successful a full application form will be invited.
+Primary research applicants will complete an expression of interest form; if the expression of interest is successful a full application will be invited.

 Evidence synthesis applicants will now be required to apply via a full proposal form, available on the website.